benmill52/PrediTech_Predictive_Maintenance_System/README.md

 ---
 ##  Conclusion

 This project successfully developed a Predictive Maintenance System capable of identifying potential machine failures before they occur.
 The optimized LightGBM model achieved exceptional accuracy and reliability, ensuring that failures can be detected early, reducing downtime and operational costs.

 By integrating machine learning with real-time monitoring, this system enables industries to transition from reactive to proactive maintenance, improving efficiency, safety, and productivity.
 Deployment with Streamlit makes the model easily accessible for field technicians and engineers.
 ---

 ##  Acknowledgment

-This project was developed by the PrediTech Group as part of the TechCrush Data Science & AI Capstone Program.
+This project was developed by the PrediTech Group as part of the TechCrush Data Science Capstone Program.
 Special thanks to TechCrush for the mentorship, guidance, and resources that made this project possible from concept to final deployment.
 ---

 ##  How to Use